heo001997/aws-workshop-s2s-vpn-connection/content/003-iii-setup-vpc-aws-resources/_index.md

 +++

-These resources will act as a regular AWS cluster, I won’t set up anything related to the site-to-site connection yet.
+These resources will act as a standard AWS cluster, I won’t set up anything related to the Site-to-Site connection yet.